 Kousa Dogwood Tree Seeds (Cornus Kousa)

-- Showy white bracts in late spring—blooming after native dogwoods
+- Pointed, star-like white bracts in June, four to six weeks after native dogwoods have finished

 Growing Details